-Students in PreK4 learn common expressions, topics, vocabulary and grammar usage through use and repetition.
-Stories and songs engage students and lessons are highly interactive.
-The design and variety of the learning components are intended to provide a natural learning experience by surrounding students with an immersion environment of new language, modeled after the way in which we all learned our first language.
-Spanish classes are taught two times each week.
+Students in Pre-K4 learn common expressions, topics, vocabulary, and grammar usage, through use and repetition.
+Stories and songs engage the students and lessons are highly interactive.
+The design and variety of the learning components are intended to provide a natural learning experience by surrounding a student with an immersion environment of new language, modeled in the way we all learned our first language.
+Students attend Spanish class each week.

 Specific objectives, which support the national Standards for Foreign Language Learning, include:

 - Students will develop comprehension of vocabulary and expressions (receptive language skills).